captn3m0/codechef/_problems/easy/MARCHA1.md

 ---
-languages_supported:
-    - NA
-title: MARCHA1
-category: NA
-old_version: true
-problem_code: MARCHA1
-tags:
-    - NA
-layout: problem
+{"languages_supported":{"0":"NA"},"title":"MARCHA1","category":"NA","old_version":true,"problem_code":"MARCHA1","tags":{"0":"NA"},"layout":"problem"}
 ---

-###  All submissions for this problem are available.
+<h3> All submissions for this problem are available. </h3>

-**A tutorial for this problem is available [here](/wiki/tutorial-paying "here")**
+<p><b>A tutorial for this problem is available <a title="here" href="/wiki/tutorial-paying">here</a></b></p>

-**The following problem appeared in the [CodeChef March '09 Challenge](/MARCH09/)**
+<p><b>The following problem appeared in the <a href="/MARCH09/">CodeChef March '09 Challenge</a></b></p>

-In the mysterious country of Byteland, everything is quite different from what you'd normally expect.
+<p>In the mysterious country of Byteland, everything is quite different from what you'd   normally expect.
 In most places, if you were approached by two mobsters in a dark alley, they would   probably tell you to give them all the money that you have.
-If you refused, or didn't have any - they might even beat you up.
+If you refused, or didn't have any -   they might even beat you up.</p>

-In Byteland the government decided that even the slightest chance of someone getting injured has to be ruled out.
+<p>In Byteland the government decided that even the slightest chance of someone getting injured has to be ruled out.
 So, they introduced a strict policy.
 When a mobster approaches you in a dark   alley, he asks you for a specific amount of money.
 You are obliged to show him all the money that   you have, but you only need to pay up if he can find a subset of your banknotes whose total value   matches his demand.
-Since banknotes in Byteland can have any positive integer value smaller than one thousand you are quite likely to get off without paying.
+Since banknotes in Byteland can have any positive integer value smaller than   one thousand you are quite likely to get off without paying.</p>

-Both the citizens and the gangsters of Byteland have very positive feelings about the system.
-No one ever gets hurt, the gangsters don't lose their jobs, and there are quite a few rules that minimize that probability of getting mugged (the first one is: don't go into dark alleys - and this one is said to work in other places also).
+<p>Both the citizens and the gangsters of Byteland have very positive feelings about the system.
+No one ever   gets hurt, the gangsters don't lose their jobs, and there are quite a few rules that minimize that  probability of getting mugged (the first one is: don't go into dark alleys - and this one is said to work in other places also).</p>

-### Input
+<h3>Input</h3>

-The first line contains integer *t*, the number of test cases (about 100).
-Then *t* test cases follow.
-Each test case starts with *n*, the number of banknotes in your wallet, and *m*, the amount of money the muggers asked of you.
-Then *n* numbers follow, representing values of your banknotes.
-Your wallet does not hold more than 20 banknotes, and the value of a single banknote is never more than 1000.
+<p>The first line contains integer <i>t</i>, the number of test cases (about 100).
+Then <i>t</i> test cases follow.
+Each test case starts with <i>n</i>, the   number of banknotes in your wallet, and <i>m</i>, the amount of money the muggers asked of you.
+Then <i>n</i> numbers follow, representing values of your banknotes.
+Your wallet does not hold more than 20 banknotes, and the value of a single banknote is never more than 1000.</p>

-### Output
+<h3>Output</h3>

-For each test case output a single line with the word 'Yes' if there is a subset of your banknotes that sums to *m*, and 'No' otherwise.
+<p>For each test case output a single line with the word 'Yes' if there is a subset of your banknotes that sums  to <i>m</i>, and 'No' otherwise.</p>

-### Example
+<h3>Example</h3>
 <pre><b>Input:</b>
 5
 3 3